sdevikar/basicsofcpp/notes/C++.md

 - Note that the specialized template was also an example of template function overriding

 ### ```typename``` keyword
 So far we've been using the syntax ```template<class T>```.
 The keyword typename is a synonym for the keyword class in this case in almost all cases.
 And can be used interchangeably.
+Although, it's a good practise to use ```typename``` and ```class``` appropriately, so as to make our intent clear. e.g. if you are intending the template parameter to be an object vs a premitive datatype, it'll be justified to use ```class``` instead of ```typename```
 There is only one exception to this.

 _typename_ keyword is basically used to tell the compiler that an expression is a type expression.
 Let's consider this case:

 ```cpp
 template <class T>